lsilvapvt/cloudnative-tools-belt/kubernetes/tanzu/tcserver/README.md

 # tc Server as a container - Notes

-This folder contains notes and files created for the experiment to run tcServer as a container in a Kubernetes cluster by following the instructions from [tcServer documentation](https://tcserver.docs.pivotal.io/4x/docs-tcserver/topics/tcserver-kubernetes-howto.html].
+This folder contains notes and files created for the experiment to run tcServer as a container in a Kubernetes cluster by following the instructions from [tcServer documentation](https://tcserver.docs.pivotal.io/4x/docs-tcserver/topics/tcserver-kubernetes-howto.html).

+---

-## Creating a container image with tcServer
+## Building a tcServer Container Image with Dockerfiles

 I used this folder's [Dockerfile](./Dockerfile) to create my container.